hodlsimulator/ScreenActions/README.md

    - App Group: **group.com.conornolan.screenactions**
 4. Run on an Apple Intelligence-capable iPhone on **iOS 26**.
 5. (If needed) Enable **Apple Intelligence** in **Settings → Apple Intelligence & Siri**.
+6. To use the Safari Web Extension on device: enable it in **Settings → Safari → Extensions → Screen Actions**.

 ## Permissions used (Info.plist)
 - `NSCalendarsFullAccessUsageDescription` — lets the app add events.